Summer Anthropology Field School in Quintana Roo!

 The Yucatán Peninsula is a region of southeastern Mexico, consisting of the Mexican states of Yucatán, Campeche, and Quintana Roo.
 The Yucatán was the home of the Maya civilization before it was conquered by the Spanish Conquistadors in the 16th century.
 Chetumal is a city on the east coast of the Yucatán Peninsula in Mexico.
 It is the capital of the state of Quintana Roo and has a population of over 151,243 people.

-For the language portion of the program students will stay in houses near UQROO or if completed by Summer 2018, the new dormitory.
+For the language portion of the program students will stay in accommodation near UQROO.
 During the field research portion of the course students will stay in basic home stays in Xiatil.
 Students will be expected to bring hammocks with them for the home stays.

 Paid to Appalachian State